Abraham Committed Adultery Got Divorced

 Marriage, not adultery, is the issue and that is what God emphasized in the first wedding ceremony in the Bible.
 Eve was created from Adam’s rib and he then referred to her as “bone of my bones and flesh of my flesh.”
 You can’t get closer or more intimate than that.

-The word “marriage” was never used in the text but the story does represent marriage as we practice it today:
+The word “marriage” was never used in the text but the story does record a scaled down matrimonial procedure much like ours today:

 - Eve was made from Adam signifying a connection that is not superficial.